 A false insurance claim can lead to jail, substantial fines, and a permanent criminal record.

 Lying to your insurance company could seem like a good idea at the time, but in reality, it's a form of insurance fraud.
-According to the Insurance Institute of Canada, customers pay 5 to 15% more for their auto insurance premiums than they would otherwise pay because of insurance fraud.
-Fraud costs Canadian taxpayers about $1.6 billion a year, and it could be higher according to some industry estimates.
+According to the Insurance Institute of Canada, customers pay 5% to 15% more for their auto insurance premiums because of insurance fraud than they would otherwise pay.
+Car insurance fraud costs Canadian taxpayers more than $1 billion a year, and it could be higher according to some industry estimates.

-There's a better way to save money on auto insurance premiums than lying to the insurance company: use InsuranceHotline.com to find your best rates.
+There's a better way to save money on auto insurance premiums than lying to the insurance company: use InsuranceHotline.com to find your best rate.

 Find your best car insurance rate by comparing car insurance quotes from 30+ providers in a single search.
 Start saving today!